-Sixth Form students are currently offered the following A-Level Subjects: Art, Biology, Business Studies, Chemistry, Classical Civilisation, Design and Technology, Drama and Theatre Studies, Economics, English, French, Geography, German, Government and Politics, History, Latin, Mathematics, Further Mathematics, Music, Physical Education, Physics, Psychology, Religious Studies, Spanish, Textiles and Computer Science.
-There is also the option to study for a 2 A-Level equivalent BTEC National Diploma in Sport and a 1 A-Level equivalent Extended Certificate CTEC in Business.
+Sixth Form students are currently offered the following A Level Subjects: Art, Biology, Business, Chemistry, Classical Civilisation, Design and Technology, Drama and Theatre Studies, Economics, English Literature, French, Geography, German, Government and Politics, History, Latin, Mathematics, Further Mathematics, Music, Physical Education, Physics, Psychology, Religious Studies, Sociology, Spanish, Textiles and Computer Science.
+There is also the option to study for a 2 A Level equivalent BTEC National Diploma in Sport and a 1 A Level equivalent CTEC in Business.

-For the academic year 2023/24 A-Level studies are allocated ten periods per fortnight periods, except for Further Maths, which is allocated four periods per fortnight.
-The blocking of subjects is determined mostly by pupil choices together with staff availability and the need for certain subject combinations to be available.
-There are other courses available, including the Extended Project Qualification, dedicated extension classes in many subjects, help with specific tests such as LNAT, Oxbridge preparation classes, CSLA and repeat GCSE classes in Mathematics and English where staff advise these are necessary and in particular with a view to a future UCAS application.
+For the academic year 2025/26 A Level studies are allocated ten periods per fortnight periods, except for Further Maths, which is allocated four periods per fortnight.
+The blocking of subjects is determined mostly by student choices together with staff availability and the need for certain subject combinations to be available.
+There are other courses available, including the Extended Project Qualification, dedicated extension classes in many subjects, help with specific tests such as LNAT, Oxbridge preparation classes, Sports Leaders Award and repeat GCSE classes in Mathematics and English where staff advise these are necessary and in particular with a view to a future UCAS application.

 A Level courses are demanding and require that students take time to undertake considerable time in independent study outside of the classroom if they are to fulfil their potential.
 Depending on subject choices, students will have on average fifteen study periods per fortnight.
-During this time students are able to work in the Private Study room, which is supervised by a member of staff and this is a silent working environment.
-Students are also able to visit departments to meet with teachers and discuss their academic work, or complete coursework if this a requirement of the course, during these private study periods if teachers are available.
+During this time students are able to work in the Private Study rooms in Gordon House, one of which is supervised by a member of staff and this is a silent working environment.
+Students are also able to visit departments to meet with teachers and discuss their academic work, or complete coursework if this is a requirement of the course, during these private study periods if teachers are available.
+There is also the option of working in the Library or using a free classroom.
 The Sixth Form team and other teaching staff are regularly available in Gordon House (Sixth Form Centre) to monitor how the students are using their time and to address any concerns as required.